Working in the UK - Guidance for International Medical Graduates

 Acceptable Postgraduate Qualification route to GMC registration

 For International Medical Graduates looking to follow the Acceptable Postgraduate Qualification route to GMC registration (via Emergency Medicine), please follow the link below to the guidance on the revised exam structure coming into effect from 1 August 2016.

 Medical Training Initiative

 The Royal College of Emergency Medicine’s International Sponsorship Scheme offers Emergency Medicine training opportunities within the MTI.
-Successful applicants can obtain full GMC registration without taking the Professional and Linguistic Assessment Board (PLAB) test.
-Further information can be found here
+Successful applicants can obtain sponsorship for full GMC registration without taking the Professional and Linguistic Assessment Board (PLAB) test.
+Full information can be found here